qdzlug/ironbank-pipeline/stages/functional_testing/README.md

 - **Customization**:
   - The function subsequently adjusts this primary manifest based on the `kubernetes_test` input:
     - If defined in the `kubernetes_test`, Readiness and Liveness Probes are incorporated.
-    - If present, Environment variables (`env`) are appended and similarly ports.
+    - If present, Environment variables (`env`) are appended and similarly ports, commands, and args.
     - Resources, such as CPU and Memory requests and limits, are stipulated either from the `kubernetes_test` or through hardcoded defaults.
     - To ensure the image can be fetched from a private registry, ImagePullSecrets is appended to the Pod spec.